 Unfortunately, seniors are often prey for scam artists.
 The crime can also be perpetrated by family members or outside caregivers that are given access to an elder's accounts.
 Financial abuse is when the funds or assets of an elderly person are used for things not related to their care and well-being.

 Neglect may be the most common form of elder abuse.
-Neglect can occur when family members are unable to care for an elderly person either because they cannot afford to do so or refuse to.
+Neglect can occur when family members cannot care for an older person either because they cannot afford to do so or refuse to.

 Examples of neglect include: